rknabe/RKadeWheel/readme.md

 8. Select your board type *Arduino* **Tools > Board** (Leonardo, ProMicro, Micro, etc.)
 9. Select the port on which *Arduino* is detected
 10. Click the upload button:
 11. Wait for the firmware process to finish.
+If you get a timeout, try hitting the arduino reset button right after clicking Upload.